INSIGHT-"Anyone but Draghi" - how an Italian presidential bid fell flat

 By Gavin Jones, Angelo Amante and Giuseppe Fonte

 He was the bookmakers' hot favourite to become president of Italy.
-He himself made clear he wanted the prestigious post, with its seven-year term and considerable political clout.
+He had signalled he wanted the prestigious post, with its seven-year term and considerable political clout.

-But over a week of repeated ballots, the 74-year-old premier never got more than five votes from the 1,009 parliamentarians and regional delegates who took part in the election.
+But over eight rounds of balloting which eventually crowned outgoing President Sergio Mattarella for a second term, Draghi never got more than five votes from the 1,009 parliamentarians and regional delegates who took part in the election.

-Claudio Borghi, a deputy from the rightist League party, was involved in the fraught negotiations to elect a new head of state, trying to persuade undecided lawmakers to back a candidate from his own conservative camp.

-"Some said no, some said they would think about it, but the message I got from most of them was that they would consider voting for anyone but Draghi," Borghi told Reuters.

-So what went wrong for the former European Central Bank chief who rode to Italy's rescue a year ago, coming out of retirement to become prime minister after one of Rome's frequent government collapses?

-Interviews with more than a dozen Italian parliamentarians reveal Draghi's bid faced high hurdles from the start, though these were largely overlooked by many commentators who viewed him as a virtual shoo-in for the coveted presidential role.

-Foremost among these obstacles was the fact that if Draghi changed jobs, his government would have automatically fallen, potentially triggering elections a year ahead of schedule which most lawmakers, fearful of losing their seats and pension rights, were anxious to avoid.
+In interviews with more than a dozen Italian parliamentarians, many said the main obstacle for the premier was the fact that if he had changed jobs, his government would have automatically fallen, potentially triggering elections a year ahead of schedule.

-Yet this was not the only problem.
-The vote saw tactical missteps by Draghi and showed his unpopularity among rank-and-file politicians, many of whom feel he has cut them out of the decision-making process and ridden roughshod over parliament.

-Draghi's sometimes high-handed manner has also won him enemies in the cabinet, well-placed government sources say, meaning only a few members of his coalition team tried to fight his corner as the vote progressed.
+Most lawmakers were anxious to avoid this because they would have lost their seats and pensions, said unaffiliated deputy Riccardo Magi.

 The prime minister's office declined to comment on why Draghi had not won election.

-Unaffiliated deputy Riccardo Magi said parliamentarians were terrified of snap elections.
-The prospect of Draghi switching roles was "a leap in the dark" they were not prepared to take.

-Fausto Raciti, a deputy with the centre-left Democratic Party (PD), said his party feared an election would yield victory for Giorgia Meloni's hard-right Brothers of Italy party, which is riding high in the polls.
+Fausto Raciti, a deputy with the main centre-left Democratic Party (PD), said his group feared an election would yield victory for Giorgia Meloni's hard-right Brothers of Italy party, which is riding high in the polls.

 "There was the mathematical certainty of early elections and Meloni premier.
 Nobody in the PD was willing to run that risk," Raciti said.